slashdotdash/cqrs-best-practices/README.md

 - [At the Boundaries, Applications are Not Object-Oriented](http://blog.ploeh.dk/2011/05/31/AttheBoundaries,ApplicationsareNotObject-Oriented/) by Mark Seemann
 - [Data/Contract Coupling in Messaging](https://channel9.msdn.com/Blogs/Subscribe/DataContract-Coupling-in-Messaging) by Clemens Vasters.

+### Don't include value objects in domain events

+Do use simple types in domain events (strings, numbers, lists).

+Don't use value objects in events as events are immutable, whereas value objects may change over time.

 ## Read model

 ### Autonomous read model projections